distri-group/Solana-Renaissance-2024/README.md

     <img src="https://github.com/distri-group/Solana-Renaissance-2024/assets/154581838/4ffb9976-fc2a-48f3-ad78-95143be2a6a0" alt="Video Title" width="50%" />
 </a>

-Clik for the Distri.AI's Demo 👆👆👆
+Clik for the Distri.AI's demo 👆👆👆

 ## Presentation